 The best plants for your dorm room are low-maintenance plants that add flair and style to your space.
 Here are five of our favorites!

 Jade plants are one of the most popular indoor plants because they are easy to nurture and great for small living spaces.
 These beauties transform a room by giving it personality with its unique shape and texture.
 Jade plants have deep green glossy leaves that require direct sunlight, perfect for the windowsill of your dorm room.

 Jade plants don’t require a lot of water to survive, so make sure you don't overwater them.
 Wait for the topsoil to dry out before watering them again.

 Jade plants can also live for a very long time if they are taken care of properly.

 Orchids are easy-to-manage flowers.
-They require very little natural sunlight and can thrive in an environment with primarily artificial light—making them ideal for dimly-lit dorms.
+They require very little natural sunlight and can thrive in an environment with primarily artificial light — making them ideal for dimly lit dorms.

 Although bromeliads originate from the rainforest, they require very little light to grow.
-In the rainforest, they grow under the shade from other plants, making them the perfect indoor houseplant.
+In the rainforest, they grow under the shade of other plants, making them the perfect indoor houseplant.
 Try to keep near a window but under direct sunlight.

 Watering is simple!
 Water the center cup of this plant once a week and in the winter months, water less.

 Temperature doesn’t affect these plants, although humidity is an important factor in keeping bromeliads healthy because they are tropical plants.
 Misting them a few times a week should help.